Expanding Your Horizons Logo

 Chemistry: Crystals

 Come take a look up-close at some of life’s most important crystals forming in real time under a microscope and learn about all the sizes and shapes they can come in.
 We will explore the world of crystallization and how you can change their environment to customize their appearance and texture.
-We’ll then use what we know about crystallization to make ice cream like you’ve never seen before!
+We’ll then use what we know about crystallization to make ice cream like you’ve never seen before and use crystallization to fight climate change!

 Computer Science: Programming